John Dease: Acting career

 Dease was an active supporter of live theatre, helping Peter Finch establish the Mercury Theatre in 1946.

 Apart from parts in episodes of various TV series (Chopper Squad, Case for the Defence, Certain Women), he played Sir Hubert Wilkins in the 1946 movie Smithy, 'Whitty' in the 1970 movie Ned Kelly and newsreader 'Ken' in the successful 1978 movie Newsfront.
 He was also in demand as commentator on newsreels and travelogues such as The Dance of the Eyes.

 Personal life

 Dease was elected vice-president of Actors Equity but forced to resign in 1948 after being labelled a Communist.
 Always of left-wing political persuasion, he was associated with the Aid Russia Committee Paper and presented a paper at the Congress of Friendship and Aid to the Soviet Union in Sydney Town Hall, 30 August 1941.
 In 1972 he appeared in a Labor Party advertisement under the slogan It's Time although he was an Australia Party candidate for the federal seat of Evans.
 He joined the Labor Party in 1974.

 Dease married Margaret Mary Mildred 'Greta' Lofberg in December 1938.
 She commenced divorce proceedings in 1944.
-He remarried in 1948 to Rankura 'Kura' Margery De Villiers Walmsley née East.
-They were still married until his death in 1979.
-He was also survived by children John, Sarah, and Geoffrey.
+He married again in 1948, to Rankura 'Kura' Margery De Villiers Walmsley née East.
+They were still married when he died in 1979.
+He was survived by children John, Sarah, and Geoffrey.